10 Questions Every Defendant Should Ask Their Lawyer (Before It's Too Late)

 Ask specifically:

-An attorney who can't identify a single weakness in the prosecution's case hasn't looked hard enough — or has already given up.
+An attorney who cannot identify a single weakness in the prosecution's case has not looked hard enough, or has already given up.
+If it feels like your lawyer is working against you, trust that instinct.

 Question 9: "If we go to trial, what's your plan?"